Iurii-Dziuban/algorithms/README.md

 - ThreadPoolBlockingQueueWithExecutor - implementation with control over the thread pool

 - ConcurrentStack (ConcurrentStackTest) - implementation of thread-safe Stack for multithreaded environment in lock-free (not wait-free!) manner.
 Wait-free algorithms have stronger guarantees.
+- ConcurrentLinkedList (ConcurrentLinkedListTest) - implementation of thread-safe LinkedList (Queue) for multithreaded environment in lock-free (not wait-free) manner.
+Wait-free algorithms have stronger guarantees.
+- NonBlockingCounter (NonBlockingCounterTest) - implementation of thread-safe counter for multithreaded in lock-free (not wait-free) manner.
+Wait-free algorithms have stronger guarantees.
 ## Performance
 - FinalDeclarationPerformanceTest - compares operation time using final and non final variables.
 Final is a bit more efficient.